-- knives or weapons;
+- knives or weapons

-- alcohol;
+- alcohol

-- illegal drugs;
+- illegal drugs

-- stolen items;
+- stolen items

-- tobacco and cigarette papers;
+- tobacco and cigarette papers

-- fireworks;
+- fireworks

-- pornographic images;
+- pornographic images

-- indecent images of children;
+- indecent images of children

 - any article that a member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).

 The headteacher and authorised staff can also search for any item banned by the school rules which has been identified in the rules as an item which may be searched for.
 When designating a member of staff to undertake searches under these powers, the headteacher should consider whether the member of staff requires any additional training to enable them to carry out their responsibilities.

-School staff can confiscate any prohibited item found as a result of a search.
+School staff can confiscate any prohibited item found because of a search.
 They can also confiscate any item they consider harmful or detrimental to school discipline.